 If there is a universal truth in travel planning, it is the best deals go first.
 This is true for family ski trips.

 If possible, start planning a ski trip after the kids go back to school in the fall.
-This is my Top Tips to Pick a Family Friendly Ski Resort.
+This is my Top Tip to Pick a Family-Friendly Ski Resort.

-Start with the lodging first.
-This will take the longest to research usually, especially if you are renting a condo or house.
-After the lodging is confirmed then look at ski lift tickets to get the best prices (usually before the resort opens for the season).
+Lodging usually takes the longest to research, especially if you are renting a condo or house.
+After the lodging is confirmed, then look at ski lift tickets to get the best prices (usually before the resort opens for the season).

 If skiing early in the season, check out the resort’s snow-making coverage.
 Without a good base, skiing and boarding isn’t fun and can be a challenge for beginners.